-Whether it's the high ethical standards, our criminal justice professionals are held to, or the simple fact that they need to be able to keep personal, private and confidential information secret and safe, people interested in pursuing criminology jobs often must prove they are trustworthy.
+Trustworthiness is among the most important and most valuable traits a job seeker in criminal justice and criminology can demonstrate.
+Whether due to the high ethical standards to which our criminal justice professionals are held, or to the simple fact that they must keep personal, private, and confidential information secret and safe, people interested in pursuing criminology jobs must often prove they can be trusted.

-For state and local law enforcement jobs, certain positions may require to submit a separate application to for clearance if you work in an intelligence or homeland security position.
-This initial application will include a lengthy Questionnaire for National Security Positions.
+For state and local law enforcement jobs, certain positions may require you to submit a separate application for clearance if you work in an intelligence or homeland security position.
+This initial application will include a lengthy questionnaire for national security positions.

-The application process for Top Secret clearance will require you divulge nearly every bit of information about yourself relating to personal and business finances, residences, employment history, past drug use, prior military service, citizenship, and criminal behavior.
+During the application process for Top Secret clearance, you'll have to divulge nearly every bit of information about yourself relating to personal and business finances, residences, employment history, past drug use, prior military service, citizenship, and criminal behavior.

-The questionnaire then goes to a background investigator, who verifies the information and begins a grueling and lengthy process of speaking to past employers, neighbors, spouses, ex-spouses, and acquaintances to determine whether you're trustworthy enough to be given clearance.
+The questionnaire then goes to a background investigator, who verifies the information and begins a grueling and lengthy process of speaking to past employers, neighbors, spouses, ex-spouses, and acquaintances to determine whether you're trustworthy enough to receive clearance.
 The in-depth background investigation will cover a 10-year period.